plone/training/docs/volto_customization/installation.md

 ## Bootstrap a new Plone stack

 To bootstrap a new Plone project(with both backend and frontend), you can use [Cookieplone](https://github.com/plone/cookieplone).
-You can use pipx to run cookieplone (<a target="_blank" href="https://6.docs.plone.org/install/create-project-cookieplone.html#generate-the-project">see instructions for installation</a>):
+You can use pipx to run Cookieplone to generate a project.

 ```shell
 pipx run cookieplone project
 ```

 You will be presented with a series of prompts.
-You can also specify the addons you want to install along with the project.
-You can type the name of the project as `tutorial-project` and name of the addon as `volto-teaser-tutorial` when prompted for the addons.
+You can also specify the add-ons you want to install along with the project.
+When prompted for {guilabel}`Volto Addon Name`, enter `volto-teaser-tutorial`.

 ```shell
 [11/17] Volto Addon Name (volto-project-title): volto-teaser-tutorial